- Energy-efficient living

 Because the resources used to make plastic take so long to form and are so valuable, it's important to think of plastic itself as a valuable resource and recycle it wherever possible.
 Plastic is simply too valuable to waste.

-Plastic has been the most common item collected on Clean Up Australia day for almost 20 years.
+Plastic has been the most common item collected on Clean Up Australia day for 20 years.
 When plastic becomes litter it can endanger the health of animals and sea life.
 We all need to take responsibility for managing plastic waste.

 Plastics have only been widely used in the past 50 to 60 years so we don't know how long they will take to break down completely.
 What we do know, is that plastics are durable and versatile and that all plastics can be recycled.
 Many can be recycled again and again.